LTUC/amman-dotnet-401d2/Curriculum/Class13/LAB.md

 10pts - Unit Testing
-10pts - Deployment to Azure
+10pts - Deployment to Azure - Application MUST be deployed to receive any points